-- 2. Hearings or inquiries The Secretary of State will hold an enquiry or hearing if any objections are received.
+- 1. Preparing and lodging an application Publication of advertisements in the press is followed by an application to the Secretary of State, including reasons for requiring the drought order, supporting evidence and information.
+A period of 7 days is allowed for objections to be made. - 2.
+Hearings or inquiries The Secretary of State will hold an enquiry or hearing if any objections are received.
 A 7 day period is required for the Company to advertise the hearing. - 3.
 Implementation Once approved, the Company must again advertise the implementation of the granted drought order.

-It is not possible to be any more specific here on exemptions and concessions, as the range of drought order restrictions will vary according to the specific circumstances of a particular drought; nevertheless, the Company will follow the requirements of the relevant legislation and guidance; in particular, the Defra publication Drought Permits and Drought Orders and the principles laid down in the Code of Practice for Water Restrictions in order to ensure that our proposals are consistent, proportionate and clearly communicated, and that any objections are considered fairly.
+It is not possible to be any more specific here on exemptions and concessions, as the range of drought order restrictions will vary according to the specific circumstances of a particular drought; nevertheless, the Company will follow the requirements of the relevant legislation and guidance; in particular, the Defra publication Drought Permits and Drought Orders10 and the principles laid down in the Code of Practice for Water Restrictions11 in order to ensure that our proposals are consistent, proportionate and clearly communicated, and that any objections are considered fairly.

-&lt;sup>10 Drought permits and drought orders, Defra, May 2011, www.gov.uk
+10 Drought permits and drought orders, Defra, May 2011, www.gov.uk

-&lt;sup>11 Managing through drought: Code of practice and guidance for Water companies on water use Restrictions - UKWIR 14/WR/33/6, 2013
+11 Managing through drought: Code of practice and guidance for Water companies on water use Restrictions - UKWIR 14/WR/33/6, 2013